CloudCannon/pagefind/docs/content/docs/multilingual.md

 ## Specialized languages

 > This section currently applies to Chinese and Japanese languages.
-Additionally, specialized languages are only supported in Pagefind's extended release, which is the default when running `npx pagefind`.
+Specialized languages are only supported in Pagefind's extended release, which is the default when running `npx pagefind`.

 Currently when indexing, Pagefind does not support stemming for specialized languages, but does support segmentation for words not separated by whitespace.